What is planning permission required for?

 Do I need planning permission for my Sunrise Lodge Annex?

 If you are siting a Mobile Home within the garden/ planning permitted grounds of your property, it is very unlikely you will need planning permission, provided a relationship remains between the house and the Mobile Home i.e. Occupants (kids, elderly relatives etc) are having dinner in the main house etc. So it is classed as an addition to the house and not a separate dwelling.
+Below, we have an example of a letter you could send/email to your council explaining your idea, referencing all the important bits so you shouldn’t need full planning!

 Typically if you’d like to live in any kind of Mobile Home on a plot of land you will need to apply for planning permission.
 However if you are doing a self build or renovation project and your house in uninhabitable then you will have no problem gaining permission for one.
 For more in depth advice feel free to give us a call, we’ve spoken to people using our Lodges for all sorts!